chuckmanny20/CSE110_Lab_1/index.md

 I have used:

 1. HTML
+   - COGS 3 and High School
 2. CSS
+   - COGS 3 and High School
 3. JavaScript
+   - COGS 3
 4. Bootstrap
+   - COGS 3
 5. Figma
-   - Most of these I learned or revisited in COGS 3
+   - COGS 3

 ### Back-End